thedataninja1786/netguru_test/README.md

 - Add message queues to ensure robust data delivery during ingestion since the system handles multiple channels concurrently
 - Incorporate a load balancer to evenly distribute incoming traffic across the microservices preventing bottlenecks during peak usage

-### What questions would you ask the buisiness partner
+### What questions would you ask the buisiness partner?
 - A list of supported channels, along with their expected (and current) resolution time
 - Past data for how SMEs handle cases, and how they dealt with more ambigous requests
 - What does the current infrastructure look like and what is the allocated budget and timeline for the project